Last Updated on February 4, 2021

 Here’s everything you need to know about France reopening for tourism.

 Georgia has postponed its reopening date from June 15 to July 31st, due to the rapid increase of coronavirus cases in its neighboring countries.
 However, its local tourism services have already started operating since June 15.
 Hygiene and safety measures were put in place for the safety and wellbeing of travellers.
-On the first stage of its reopening, Georgia will only allow tourists to visit its “Green Zones”.
-These are areas considered as Covid-free.
-The country has one of the lowest coronavirus cases in Europe, with less than 1,000 confirmed cases.
+On the first stage of its reopening, Georgia has only allowed the entry of visitors coming from France, Germany, Estonia, Latvia or Lithuania by direct flight.
+Essential trips were also allowed regardless of the country of origin, but special permits must be obtained in advance.

 Germany officially reopened to tourists on June 15, allowing travelers from 31 EU/EFTA countries to enter its borders for leisure travel.
 On July 1, Germany allowed selected third-party countries outside of the EU to enter as recommended by the EU Council.
 These countries include Canada, Australia, New Zealand, Japan, and South Korea.
 Any visitor coming from these countries will not have to present a negative COVID Test nor isolate upon arrival.